Avikam03/atsni/README.md

 Edge cases taken care of:
 1. User can't delete themself
 2. User can't set their own role to admin if they are a regular user
+3. User can't change their own email or someone else's email to an email that already exists

 ### Screenshots
 ![](https://i.imgur.com/wPGoCie.png)